Average Cost of a Wedding in the UK 2026

 Whoever is paying for your wedding should consider carefully how they will cover the bills, so that this joyous life event doesn't become a source of stress.
 If you have already saved enough funds for your dream day, then be sure to have a rewards credit card in your wallet.
 You can get cashback, miles or other points every time you spend money for your wedding.
 A rewards card is not a good idea if you can't pay the full balance back every month, because rewards cards tend to have high interest rates that would quickly wipe out your rewards, and then some.

 If you need to borrow money to pay for any wedding expenses, then a 0% purchases card can help you avoid interest charges during the promotional period, while you pay your debt off.
 Still, try not to borrow more than you can pay back in a year or so.
 Having a large debt to pay off is no way to start a marriage (money is historically one of the biggest stresses/causes of arguments between couples!).
-For instance, if you put £8,000 of charges on a purchases card, you'd need to pay the credit card company £667 a month to pay back this debt within your first year.
+For instance, if you put £8,000 of charges on a purchases card, you'd need to pay the credit card company around £700 a month to pay back this debt within your first year (depending on your interest rate).
 Be sure to plan your budget carefully so that you can comfortably pay for the expenses.
 Your wedding may be a glorious day, but it is only one day of a hopefully long and happy marriage!

 FAQs

 How long is a piece of string?
 Weddings can cost anywhere from a few hundred pounds to £100,000 or more.
-According to the latest figures, the average wedding costs around £30,000 in the UK.
+According to the latest figures, the average wedding costs around £22,000 in the UK, plus rings, honeymoon and stag/hen dos, which can bring the overall cost of marriage to around £30,000+.

 Traditionally, the bride's family would pay for a wedding.
 Nowadays, however, anything goes.
 In fact, Vogue recently reported that 68% of weddings are mostly funded by the happy couple themselves.
 This isn't surprising as the age of marrying couples has risen, so couples are typically more financially stable.
 And by paying for their own wedding, a couple is free to spend their money as they see fit.

-The average UK wedding includes 82 guests for daytime weddings and 106 for evening guests, according to Hitched.co.uk.
+The average UK wedding includes 74 guests for daytime weddings, reflecting a trend towards smaller, higher-quality events.
+Evening weddings tend to have slightly higher numbers of guests.
 When deciding how many people you should invite, work from a starting point such as a catering budget or a venue seating limit.
 Once you know your limits, it will be easier to decide how many friends your parents can invite and which colleagues or old uni friends make the cut.

 Wedding rings cost anywhere from £150 up to £3,000 or more.
 You should spend an amount that you are comfortable with, not more, and keep in mind the rest of your wedding budget.

-The cost to get married in a church is £550 if you marry away from where you live and £505 if you marry in your home parish.
+The legal fee to get married in a Church of England in 2026 is £723 if you marry away from where you live, and £605 if you marry in your home parish.
 These fees includes the cost of the vicar, the church, calling your banns, a banns certificate, the marriage certificate, lighting and all other administration.
 An organist, flowers, choir and extra heating all cost extra.

 Sources